 I’m not spending a lot of time on this section, so I’ll just say the build is excellent all-around with a great feel to it.
 The rumors are true, it does creak a bit, but it’s not severe and it only happens a bit when I shift my head around.

-The comfort factor is excellent and I find it immensely refreshing to be able to come off an LCD series headphone or something else that isn’t at all comfortable, then place the Elear on my head and go back to the days where headphones were actually…you know, comfy and cozy.
+The comfort factor is excellent and I find it immensely refreshing to be able to come off an LCD series headphone or something else that isn’t at all comfortable, then place the Elear on my head and go back to the days when headphones were actually…you know, comfy and cozy.

 Any-who, she feels fantastic in the hand and on the head, so don’t worry about the 450g weight.
 The pads are fantastic as well and have a ton of give.
 They don’t appear to get warm even after hours of usage for me and also can be removed very easily and placed back on with a quick snap-in-place on the base of the cup.

 I had a listening session with a friend a few days ago, we compared the LCD-3 Fazor to the Elear and neither of us wanted to use the LCD-3.
-In fact, my friend listed his LCD-3 for sale with his phone during the meet.
+In fact, my friend listed his LCD-3 for sale with his phone during the meeting.
 It could be new toy syndrome with regard to the Elear, but I doubt it.

-On the subject of bass, the answer is no to if the Elear has more clarity than the LCD-3.
+On the subject of bass, the answer is no if the Elear has more clarity than the LCD-3.
 It does not feel as pure and clean as the Audeze, but it does have a better sense of broadness and depth.

 The rumors of impact level are also true.
 I guess some others consider this term incorrect and that “dynamics” is a more appropriate term.
 Sure, why not?
 The dynamics of the Elear are insanely yummy.

 If you like your bass depth and extremely satisfying physical slam, go grab an Elear right now and discontinue reading this.
 You don’t need to know more if you are a bass enthusiast.
 Why?
-Well, the headphone simply carries so much substance and weight to the entire spectrum, from the low regions and all the way up to the treble.
+Well, the headphone simply carries so much substance and weight to the entire spectrum, from the low regions all the way up to the treble.

 This, combined with excellent responsiveness to EQ (that ability to raise or lower the physical quantity of bass via an equalizer or plugin for music software) really makes for a hell of a memorable experience.